 If you are a user and a fan of Windows 7, we have bad news.
-Starting with January 20 2020, Microsoft will not launch anymore Security updates for Windows 7 operating systems.
+Starting with January 20 2020, Microsoft will not launch anymore Security updates operating system Windows 7.
 Security Patches.

 This can be a real disaster.
 One even bigger than when Microsoft stopped updating for Windows XP.

 In a December report 2018 shows that 35.63% of the users did not switch to Windows 10 and still use the operating system Windows 7.
-There is still a small percentage of Windows users who use the Windows 8 and Windows 8.1 versions.
-Just over half, about 52.36% had 2018 installed in December, Microsoft's newest operating system.
+There is still a very small percentage of users Windows what versions do I use Windows 8 and Windows 8.1.
+A little over half, about 52.36% had in December 2018 installed the latest Microsoft operating system.

 Looking back in April 2013, when it was announced that support for Windows XP will be available again than a year, they were 24.93% by users who had not switched to Windows 7.
-So this time the impact will be felt by a much larger number of users.
+Therefore, this time the impact will be felt by a much larger number of users.

 users Windows 7 will have another year to make a decision.
-As for home users, things are simple, but not the same thing we can say about companies that are currently using Windows 7.
+As for individuals (home users) things are simple, but not the same thing we can say about companies that currently use Windows 7.
 This cessation of security updates and the somewhat forced transition to the new Windows 10, involves the acquisition of new licenses and the reconfiguration of the IT infrastructure within the companies.
 It translates into expenses and time allocated for maintenance.
-There is also a free upgrade from Windows 7 to Windows 10, even if Microsoft's offer is no longer visible.
+There is also the free upgrade from Windows 7 to Windows 10, even if the Microsoft offer is no longer visible.
 All you have to do is enter the license code of Windows 7 when you upgrade to Windows 10.

 Microsoft however leaves room for an extension of the upgrade period.
 Government agencies si companies who can not upgrade in time, can ask security patches and after 20 January 2020, but they will be surcharge.